SarathSS98/VAR-PZ/README.md

-# VAR-PZ
-Constraining the photometric redsfhists of AGN using Variability
+# VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability

+# Requirements
+1. Python < = 3.11.5
+2. Celerite
+3. Numpy (1.25 or lesser)
+4. Matplotlib
+5. LRT (https://github.com/rjassef/LRT/tree/Sarath) (See requirements there)